Why Don't I Have The 'Pregnancy Glow'?

 Why don’t I have the “pregnancy glow” everyone talks about?
 My skin actually looks awful.
 Help!

 Sorry, but the truth is not every mom gets the glow; sometimes it’s more like pregnancy pimples.
-Here’s why, according to Kenneth Mark, MD, board certified dermatologist, clinical assistant professor of dermatology at New York University:
+Here’s why, according to Kenneth Mark, MD, a board certified dermatologist and clinical assistant professor of dermatology at New York University:

 Why you’ve got it: Blame it on hormones pushing your glands into overdrive.
 Specifically, an increase of progesterone and estrogen levels in the first trimester is the cause.

 How to fix it: Wash with a mild cleanser.
 Avoid using harsh soaps or chemicals, and don’t wash more than twice a day, which can actually backfire and create more oil.

 Why you’ve got it: Your sebaceous glands are working overtime now—especially in those first three months when hormone levels rise.